cnrd/SAT/README.md

 *Automatic Duty Cycle*: When this option is enabled, SAT calculates the ON and OFF times of the boiler in 15-minute intervals, given that the kW needed to heat the home is less than the minimum boiler capacity.
 Moreover, using this feature, SAT can efficiently regulate the room temperature even in mild weather by automatically extending the duty cycle up to 30 minutes.

 > [!TIP]
-> For more in depth review of SAT and real time observations you can read this [excellent discussion post](https://github.com/Alexwijn/SAT/discussions/40) from @critictidier
+> For more in depth review of SAT and real time observations you can read this [excellent discussion post](https://github.com/Alexwijn/SAT/discussions/40) from @critictidier.

 <!-- Badges -->